WHO and Chinese scientists visit veterinary labs in Wuhan (AN/CGTN)

 November 23, 2020

-(AN) — U.S. President-elect Joe Biden’s announcement on Monday that veteran diplomat Linda Thomas-Greenfield will serve as Cabinet-level U.S. ambassador to the United Nations signals America’s pivot back to multilateralism.
+U.S. President-elect Joe Biden’s selection of Linda Thomas-Greenfield to serve as ambassador to the U.N. signals America’s pivot back to multilateralism.

 U.N.-brokered peace talks in Tunisia among Libya's warring sides (AN/UNSMIL)